Ph.D. Candidate, Chemical and Environmental Engineering, Yale University

 B.S.
 Environmental Engineering, University of California, Riverside, 2016

-Julianne is a fourth-year student in Prof. Menachem Elimelech’s research group in the Department of Chemical and Environmental Engineering.
+Julianne is a fifth-year student in Prof. Menachem Elimelech’s research group in the Department of Chemical and Environmental Engineering.

 Originally from California, she holds a true commitment towards water quality and resources.
 Julianne completed her B.S. at the University of California, Riverside, where she gained hands-on experience as an undergraduate researcher focusing on electrically-conductive carbon-nanotube membranes for organic and highly saline water.
 Following her B.S., she spent a year as a Fulbright Scholar in the northeast region of Germany.
 She analyzed lake trophic status, cyanobacteria concentrations, and their impact on the temporal sequence of calcite precipitation using data collected at twelve sample sites for over 40 years.